 Reduce the heat to low and let the blueberry sauce simmer, stirring occasionally, and thicken for 10 minutes.

 How to thicken compote: Fruit can have different moisture levels.
-If your compote isn’t thickening (keep in mind that it will thicken further as it cools), add 1 tbsp cornstarch stirred into 1 tbsp water (called a 'slurry'), stir it in and simmer for a few minutes.
+If your compote isn’t thickening (keep in mind that it will thicken further as it cools), add 1 tablespoon cornstarch stirred into 1 tablespoon water (called a 'slurry'), stir it in and simmer for a few minutes.
 But usually, you don't need to do this.
 Blueberries and lemon juice have pectin in them, which naturally thickens it.

 Serve this compote warm or cold.